elyasha/post-installation-ubuntu/README.md

   ```console
 sudo apt update && sudo apt upgrade
 ```
+1.2 Change the settings with the GUI of GNOME
 2. (Optional) Enable additional repositories for more software
 3. Customize the GNOME desktop
 4. Install media codecs